mysouto/odin-recipes/README.md

 # odin-recipes
 A basic recipe website
 ### Goal
-Practice using git and github, and writing basic HTML.
+Practice using git and github, and writing basic HTML and CSS
 ### Skills
 Skills demonstrated:
 - Create repos on Github